Logarithmic kinetics and bundling in physical networks: Abstract

 \section{Abstract}

-In physical networks, like the brain or metamaterials, we often observe local bundles, corresponding to locally aligned link configurations.
-Here we introduce a minimal model for bundle formation, modeling physical networks as non-equilibrium packings of hard-core 3D elongated links.
-We show that growth is logarithmic in time, in stark contrast with the algebraic behavior of lower dimensional random packing models.
-Equally important, we find that this slow kinetics is metastable, allowing us to analytically predict an algebraic growth due to the spontaneous formation of bundles.
-Our results offer a mechanism for bundle formation resulting purely from volume exclusion, and provide a benchmark for bundling activation and growth during the assembly of physical networks.
+We explore the impact of volume exclusion on the local assembly of linear physical networks, where nodes and links are hard-core rigid objects.
+To do so, we introduce a minimal 3D model that helps us zoom into confined regions of these networks whose distant parts are sequentially connected by links with a very large aspect ratio.
+We show that the kinetics of link adhesion is logarithmic, as opposed to the algebraic growth in lower dimensions, and we attribute this qualitatively different behavior to a spontaneous delay of depletion forces caused by the 3D nature of the problem.
+Equally important, we find that this slow kinetics is metastable, allowing us to analytically predict an algebraic growth due to the formation of local bundles.
+Our findings offer a benchmark to study the local assembly of physical networks, with implications for non-equilibrium nest-like packings.